mrahhal/blog/posts/2023-05-14-offset-vs-keyset-pagination/post.md

 Notice that when querying the first page, offset pagination does just as well as keyset.
 Offset pagination starts falling behind remarkably the further away the page you want to read is.

 To that point, the keyset bars (green) are barely visible in the MidPage and LastPage graphs.
-This shows the major difference in performance characteristic over large amounts of data even when querying further away pages.
+This shows the major difference in performance characteristics over large amounts of data when querying further away pages.

 Here's the same benchmark but now for the following order: `Created` + `Id`